 In recent centuries this age-old highway has fallen out of use, but traces can still be seen and the present itinerary, from le Puy to St-Gilles, incorporates as many of these as possible.
 The modern walker gets a strong feeling for the thousands of years of effort and enterprise that our forebears put into this route.

-A good accommodation guide for the Régordane is is the strangely named “Miam-miam Dodo” (French baby talk for Eat-Sleep), which lists all the eating and sleeping possibilities along the way.
+An accommodation guide many people use is the strangely named “Miam-miam Dodo” (French baby talk for Eat-Sleep), which lists all the eating and sleeping possibilities along this pilgrimage.

 You can also see this map using Google Earth and take a virtual flight along our route.